 But let me tell you about an even better day: the day the bipolar, the depression and the anxiety left me.
 It was the morning after days of feeling manic.
 The depression hit hard.
 I had overslept, missed a meeting and my daughter had gotten herself up and fixed herself “breakfast” and was watching tv.
 The guilt and shame of waking up to her was overwhelming.
-And then anger came.
-But it wasn’t like the anger before, this was a righteous anger and it wasn’t directed at labels or my own head or my own emotions.
-It was directed at the devil.
-And he had officially met his match.
+And then this anger came.
+But it wasn’t like the anger before, this was a righteous anger and it wasn’t directed at myself or anyone around me.
+It was directed at the enemy.
+I was done allowing him to jerk me around emotionally.
+He had officially met his match.

 Ephesians 6:10 - 17